Links on SoundGuys may earn us a commission. Learn more.

 So you’ve joined the 21st century and upgraded your TV’s tinny-sounding built in speakers.
 Now what?
 Time to make the connection and match up your inputs with your outputs.
 Whether it’s a soundbar, a stereo, or a surround receiver, let us help you connect speakers to your TV.

-Editor’s note: this article was updated on March 11, 2021, to include more technical information.
+Editor’s note: this article was updated on January 30, 2023, to note the use of HDMI eARC.

 Step 1: Look at the back of your TV